 In a Nutshell: Renting Out Your Eugene Home

-Renting out your house in Eugene, OR is an endeavor with the potential to make you some good money, but it comes with its fair share of responsibilities.
-Most landlords will need to understand their landlord responsibilities and take care of them all themselves, like having a solid lease, preparing their unit for tenants, creating a good marketing strategy, screening potential tenants thoroughly and staying up-to-date with state laws.
+The home rental process is an endeavor with the potential to make you some good extra income in the form of rent payments, but it comes with its fair share of responsibilities.
+Most landlords will need to understand their landlord obligations and take care of them all themselves, like having a solid lease, preparing their unit for tenants, creating a good advertising strategy, screening potential tenants thoroughly, acquiring landlord insurance, and staying up-to-date with state laws.

-With all these responsibilities, managing your real estate can get overwhelming.
-Campus Connection Property Management can help you manage your Eugene rental property or properties.
+With all of these tasks, managing your real estate can get overwhelming.
+We can help you manage your Eugene rental property or properties.
 We have the expertise and experience to take care of the day-to-day management of your property and make the whole process easier, giving you peace of mind and time to focus on other things.

 If you're considering renting out your house in Eugene, OR, contact us today and experience stress-free house ownership.
 You can reach us by dialing (541) 556-1144 or by emailing ccpm@oregoncampusrentals.com.